minwang-ai/CppND-System-Monitor-Project-Updated/README.md

    - Uses functions from the `LinuxParser` namespace to gather information about CPU utilization.

-## ncurses
-[ncurses](https://www.gnu.org/software/ncurses/) is a library that facilitates text-based graphical output in the terminal.
-This project relies on ncurses for display output.

-Within the Udacity Workspace, `.student_bashrc` automatically installs ncurses every time you launch the Workspace.

-If you are not using the Workspace, install ncurses within your own Linux environment: `sudo apt install libncurses5-dev libncursesw5-dev`

 ## Make
 This project uses [Make](https://www.gnu.org/software/make/).
 The Makefile has four targets: